consistent-milk12/docs-md/README.md

 - `hashbrown` - High-performance hash maps with raw_entry API for zero-allocation lookups
 - `unicode-normalization` - NFC normalization for anchor slugification
 - `compact_str` - Inline strings (≤24 bytes without heap allocation)
+- `tracing` - Structured logging (compiled out in release builds via `release_max_level_info`)

 ## Contributing

 Issues and PRs welcome.
-The codebase should FULLY DOCUMENTED (should not build if not, due to the `#![deny(missing_docs)]` lint in root lib.rs) each module has a `//!` header explaining what it does, and public functions have doc comments.
+The codebase should be FULLY DOCUMENTED (should not build if not, due to the `#![deny(missing_docs)]` lint in root lib.rs).
+Each module has a `//!` header explaining what it does, and public functions have doc comments.

 ## License

 MIT or Apache-2.0, pick whichever works for you.

-_This was mostly developed for personal use.
+This was mostly developed for personal use.
 If it's useful to you too, that's great.
-If you find bugs or have ideas, let me know._
+If you find bugs or have ideas, let me know.